dlang/DIPs/README.md

    changes, expected compiler error messages and so on.
 A DIP should provide a detailed design documentation for a compiler developer to implement it.

 5. Stick to formal and technical language in general, avoid colloquialisms.
+A DIP should be formulated like a scientific paper, as opposed to an op-ed article

 6. Research any alternative approaches to solving the same problem and explain your choice.
 If there are any relevant success or failure stories in